Why Does Life Stage Nutrition Matter?

 CHRONIC DISEASE

-These changes don’t happen all at once and they’re not always obvious day to day, which is why diet often goes unchanged longer than it should.
-Pets are also very good at adapting, so signs can be easy to miss until they’ve been happening for a while.
-Feeding for the right life stage helps keep your pet’s diet aligned with what their body actually needs as those changes happen.
-Even small adjustments like shifts in protein, fat, or overall calorie intake can make a big difference in supporting long-term health and keeping them comfortable as they age!
+These changes are often subtle, which is why a pet’s diet can stay the same longer than it should.
+Feeding for the right life stage helps keep your pet’s nutrition aligned with what their body actually needs as those changes happen.
+Even small adjustments in protein, fat, or overall calorie intake can make a big difference in supporting long-term health and keeping them comfortable as they age!

 Puppy & Kitten Nutrition